flyjancy/CortexM0_SoC/README.md

 # Cortex M0 based SoC

 This SoC can catch photo and display it on LCD screen.

+For step-by-step version please go to https://github.com/pastglory/CortexM0_SoC_Task

 You should download cortex m0 eval edition from arm and add file "cortexm0ds_logic.v" to folder /RTL/